Oklahoma’s second breeding bird atlas will take place from 2020-2024!

 Here is a map dividing the state into 9 regions.
 Scrolling down you will find more detailed region maps showing specific atlas blocks.

-BLUE blocks in the region maps below are currently available to sign up for in 2020.
+BLUE blocks in the region maps below are currently available to sign up for in 2021 (YELLOW blocks are already assigned).
 County names are shown in (GREEN) and selected city names are shown in PURPLE.
-Assignments for 2020 will be made on a first-come-first-served basis.
-Use the form below the maps to sign up for one or more blocks in 2020.
+Assignments will be made on a first-come-first-served basis.
+Use the form below the maps to sign up for one or more blocks.

 These maps do not update in real time.
 We will try to keep them up to date as people sign up, but it is possible that more than one person could sign up for the same block.
 The person who signed up first will receive the assignment, and any others will be notified to make another choice.